-The strip began in the Pendleton, Indiana Times in 1976 as Jon (his second strip after Gnorm Gnat), which already featured the core cast: Jon, Garfield (looking quite different), Odie (then named "Spot") and his original owner, Jon's roommate Lyman (best known for disappearing with no explanation).
+The strip began in the Pendleton, Indiana Times in 1976 as Jon (Davis' second strip after Gnorm Gnat), which already featured the core cast: Jon, Garfield (looking quite different), Odie (then named "Spot") and his original owner, Jon's roommate Lyman (best known for disappearing with no explanation).
 Many if not most of the Jon strips were later redone when it was retooled into Garfield.
 Upon being syndicated nationwide in June 1978, Garfield had a rough start, being slow to be picked up by newspapers, and many predicting it would be a Short-Runner.
 However, the first book collection, Garfield At Large, shot to the top of the New York Times Bestseller List, held the spot for nearly two years, and turned the strip into one of the most successful ever, generating much merchandise and multi-media projects including:

 - Various animated specials

 - Three Animated Series